Preventing loss and corruption

 Not all research data is digital.
 Most researchers keep hand-written laboratory notebooks, journals and other materials which are not kept on a computer at all.

 Anything stored on paper can be scanned fairly easily: find out how to scan directly to your University storage using any of the managed printers on campus (Library).
+See for more information on how to Scan.
 If it's not easy to scan, you could try taking a digital photo, but check the quality of the image to make sure you can use it if you lose the original.

 Other materials can also be digitised, with varying degrees of difficulty.
 If the data or artefact absolutely cannot be digitised for some reason, you should make sure that it's protected some other way.
 A fireproof safe could be a good investment.
 Find out more about how to digitalise your data via the UK Data Service and this helpful guide.